 An annuity is a financial product created by the insurance industry that provides a rate of income at a contractually agreed rate.
 Annuities can be either immediate or deferred, and the cash value is protected under most state statutes with the amount of protection varying based upon the state laws.
 Annuities and Life Insurance are opposite sides of the same coin.
 Whereas an annuity provides a benefit during the policyholder’s lifetime, life insurance is purchased primarily for the death benefit to be available for the policy holder’s beneficiaries.
 So, if somebody dies, the insurance company pays out on life insurance but saves on the annuity and vice versa and in this way the insurance company is hedging.

-The state of Florida offers a high level of protection for annuities and life insurance.
+Florida Statute 222.
+14 provides asset protection for annuities and life insurance cash in Florida, and life insurance and annuities can also offer significant Florida estate planning advantages.
 Here again, the strictest protection for annuities and life insurance is found in Texas, which essentially offers total protection for these policies.
 In Florida and a number of other states, the protection is available if the proceeds are for the benefit of another and not used for the insured.
 In other states such as California, there are strict limits, such as only protecting up to $9,700 for an individual or $19,400 for a married couple.
 Many states also consider whether the policy is matured and for the benefit of only the policy holder or primarily for the beneficiaries, thus warranting greater protection.

 Florida Asset Protection for Qualified Accounts [IRAs and 401(k)s]

 Qualified investment accounts that receive special income treatment by the IRS also receive asset protection under most state laws.
 Florida offers a high level of protection for these accounts also.
-For example, Florida statutes provide protection for “inherited IRAs” so that they can be claimed exempt from creditor actions, even in bankruptcy settings.
-However, it still might wise to consider a IRA Trust in Florida.
+For example, Florida statutes provide additional protection for “inherited IRAs” (beyond the federal ERISA) so that they can be claimed exempt from creditor actions, even in bankruptcy settings.
+However, after looking carefully at the recent SECURE ACT things have evolved concerning inherited IRAs (absent certain circumstance) and it may or may not be advisable to consider a IRA Trust in Florida.